ezakhar/help/en/training-plans/training-plans-for-coaches.md

 | Monthly subscription fee | No\* | $19 - $49 |
 | Service commissions set for the plan sales | 30% | 30% |

 _\*Note: in Staminity you don't need to buy the "Coach" tariff in order to publish a training plan in the Store and earn on sales._

-If you are already offering training plans to your clients, then their copy in Staminity can beneficially supplement your portfolio.
+If you are already offering your training plans to clients, then their copy in Staminity can beneficially supplement your portfolio.

 Offer your clients a choice:

-* either use the plan as usual, receiving it in a file or in a spreadsheet;
+* either use the plan as before, receiving it in a file or in a spreadsheet;
 * or receive the same plan in Staminity.

 ## Simple and convenient selling process